in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

                     >
 ```

-When you click Submit, the form details are printed to the console.s
+When you click Submit, the form details are printed to the console.

 ```
 {id: "2", description: "Learn Microservices"}